moooss/covid19/README.md

 ## COVID19 graph

-Wath the virus spread progression for France, Spain and Italy
+Watch the virus spread progression for France, Spain and Italy